paulpreibisch/angular1.5_MetaCoin_with_Components/README.md

 I decided to implement the same structure they used, inside of the truffle framework.
-Angular Eggs uses Components rather than $scope and Controllers - and since Angular 2 is coming out, apparently developers are encouraged to start using Components wherever they can instead of directives, controllres, and $scope.
+Angular Eggs uses Components rather than $scope and Controllers - and since Angular 2 is coming out, apparently developers are encouraged to start using Components wherever they can instead of directives, controllers, and $scope.

 This app therefore modifies my original Angular MetaCoin app so that all the Transaction code and UI is now in a "transactions" component.
 The app configuration, and also th home page itself are also in separate components.